MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ## Project setup

-We recommend using two **.npmrc_** files, the first one we'll use to authenticate to Azure Artifacts, and the second one should be kept locally to store our credentials.
+We recommend using two **.npmrc_** files, the first one you should use to authenticate to Azure Artifacts, and the second one should be kept locally to store your credentials.
 This enables you to share your project's **.npmrc** while keeping your credentials secure.

+On your development machine, place the second *.npmrc* file in your home directory.
+This second file should contain all your registries' credentials.

 ::: moniker range=">= azure-devops-2019"